4balage4/4balage4/README.md

 I'm a Web Developer from Slovakia, currently enjoying the life in Kenya, Nairobi. 🦓🦁🐘🐆🦏.

-Started my career as a professional online poker player, poker coach and built an online poker coaching business.
+I started my career as a professional online poker player, poker coach and built an online poker coaching business.

 A decade later, after achieving so much, I found myself asking, 'What’s the next adventure🏔️?
 And that’s how my journey in web development began.

 Today, I focus on my own projects, continuous learning.
 However I am always open for new challenges!